barryclark/barryclark.co-jekyll-theme/about-me.md

 ## Recent Projects

 [**Get Hired as a Web Developer**]({{ site.baseurl }}/newsletter)
-A blog and newsletter aiming to help you get hired as a web developer.
+That's this blog and newsletter aiming to help you get hired as a web developer.

 [**Jekyll Now**](http://github.com/barryclark/jekyll-now)
 Create a Jekyll blog in minutes, without touching the command line.